S. No. |

 - Primary activities – concept and changing trends; gathering, pastoral, mining, subsistence agriculture, modern agriculture; people engaged in agriculture and allied activities – some examples from selected countries;

-- Secondary activities – concept; manufacturing; agro-processing, household, small scale, large scale industries.
+- Secondary activities – concept; manufacturing; agro-processing, household, smallscale, large-scale Industries, people engaged in secondary activities

 - Tertiary activities – some examples from selected countries;